catalyst-cloud/catalystcloud-docs/source/tutorials/docker-getting-started-with-swarm-mode-tutorial-on-the-catalyst-cloud.rst

 orchestrate services across all the nodes in a swarm.
 This is useful for the scaling, load balancing, distribution and availability of your services.

-This tutorial shows you how to easily set up Catalyst Cloud compute instances to use with the `Getting started with swarm mode`_ tutorial, available as part of the `docker`_ `documentation`_.
+This tutorial shows you how to easily set up Sky TV compute instances to use with the `Getting started with swarm mode`_ tutorial, available as part of the `docker`_ `documentation`_.